-The latest jewel in Singapore's art crown, the National Gallery Singapore is a brand new visual arts institution housing an unparalleled collection of modern Singapore and Southeast Asian art.
+The latest jewel in Singapore's art crown, the National Gallery Singapore is a visual arts institution housing an unparalleled collection of modern Singapore and Southeast Asian art.
 Dedicated to curating a collection that will provide insights into the unique art, heritage and history of the region, this is a must-visit destination in Singapore.

 Extensive Singapore and Southeast Asian art

-The Gallery will draw more than 8,000 pieces from Singapore’s National Collection, making it one of the world’s largest and most invaluable public collections of Singapore and Southeast Asian modern art from the 19th century to the present day.
+The Gallery showcases more than 8,000 pieces from Singapore’s National Collection, making it one of the world’s largest and most invaluable public collections of Singapore and Southeast Asian modern art from the 19th century to the present day.
 The focus of the National Gallery Singapore is to provide a unique experience of art and to inspire international appreciation of our rich history and heritage.

 Expect to experience a variety of enlightening programmes including guided tours, artist talks, conversations with curators and lecture series to gain deeper insights into the exhibition in a different light.
 Families and students will also get to experience the region’s very first dedicated art education centre and immerse themselves in a creative learning environment with a range of artful and active learning programmes and activities.